vishalk7890/Catalogue/README.md

 <a id="cloud"></a>
 ## 🌥️ Cloud Infrastructure & Automation
 **Skills**: AWS, Terraform, Infrastructure as Code (IaC), Cost Optimization
-:cloud: :moneybag:
+🌥️ 💰

 ### What I Can Do
 - Design scalable AWS architectures (EC2, S3, RDS, VPC).
 - Automate cloud provisioning with **Terraform** , **AWS GO SDK** and AWS CloudFormation.
-- O
+-

 ### Use Cases
--
+- Will add later
 -
 -